Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Rayleigh-Taylor Instability

 \subsection{Summary}

 These simulations show how a common framework has been used to describe the Rayleigh-Taylor instability in both the chromosphere and I/T, even though historically, the phenomena has been approached in two very different ways.
-There are many other common phenomena between the chromosphere and I/T, and much knowledge can be gained from applying this universal approach. { However, as already pointed out, the use of the E,J paradigm to describe the physics is based on a number of assumptions (steady-state, electrostatic electric fields) that cannot be justified for all I/T processes, and that when these assumptions are invalid, the E,J paradigm could potentially miss the time-dependent physics.}
+There are many other common phenomena between the chromosphere and I/T, and much knowledge can be gained from applying this universal approach.